BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

 ### VirtualBox Windows 10 Setup

-Open VirtualBox and click "New".
+Open VirtualBox and click **"New"**.

 We are now presented with a screen where we need to choose:
  - A name for our virtual machine
  - The location of where to store the virtual machines data
  - The location of the ISO image
- - The version of windows we are installing
+ - The version of the operating system we are installing

-Make sure to check the "Skip Unattended Install" box.
+Make sure to check the **"Skip Unattended Install"** box.

 ![Virtual Machine Name and Operating System Settings](/img/VirtualMachineName.png)